Adsorption: Single-molecule explanation

 The adsorption of ensemble molecules on a surface or interface can be divided into two processes: adsorption and desorption.
 If the adsorption rate wins the desorption rate, the molecules will accumulate over time giving the adsorption curve over time.
 If the desorption rate is larger, the number of molecules on the surface will decrease over time.
 The adsorption rate is dependent on the temperature, the diffusion rate of the solute (related to mean free path for pure gas), and the energy barrier between the molecule and the surface.
-The diffusion and key elements of the adsorption rate can be calculated using Fick's laws of diffusion and Einstein relation (kinetic theory).
+The diffusion and key elements of the adsorption rate can be calculated using Fick's laws of diffusion and the Einstein relation (kinetic theory).

 Under ideal conditions, when there is no energy barrier and all molecules that diffuse and collide with the surface get adsorbed, the number of molecules adsorbed $\Gamma$ at a surface of area $A$ on an infinite area surface can be directly integrated from Fick's second law differential equation to be: